hapax/hapax.github.io/assets/visual-qft.md

 ### 3. The Quantum Fourier Transform <a id="sec-3" name="sec-3"></a>

-The purpose of the last section was to introduce a way to draw vectors in big Hilbert spaces.
+The purpose of the last section was to find a way to draw vectors in big Hilbert spaces.
 The computational basis is ill-adapted to this representation, so we came up with a new basis which jived better.